 End Date: Last date an expense was incurred on your report

-Report Number: Auto generated by Expensify
+Report Number: Auto-generated by Expensify

-Currency: The primary currency you will be reimbursed in
+Currency: The primary currency for reimbursement

 It is also important that you are submitting under the correct policy (as seen below).
 Please double check this information before proceeding.

 Receipts are relatively easy to add.
 You can add expenses in one of two ways: directly to the report you created or standalone where you can add to a report at a later date.
 It's best practice that once you have received a bill or receipt for your expense, either log into your Expensify account or use the Expensify mobile app to take a screenshot of your receipt(s) and upload them to your expense queue (as seen below).
 You can use Expensify’s SmartScanning technology to pre-populate some of the information.
 Alternative, you can manually fill in the details yourself.

 Once you have more time to sit down and sift through your expenses, you can then code these to the correct reports.